-3.0 Adoption of green infrastructure and low impact development standards by municipalities Medium NCTCOG held a Green Infrastructure/Low Impact Development for Improving Water Quality in North Texas workshop during summer 2016.
-23 3.1 Recognition program participation Medium The integrated Stormwater Management (iSWM[TM]) program has expanded into a three-tier certification program.
-23 3.2 Construction sites Low • NCTCOG Regional Training Center has trained over 400 entity staff on Stormwater Pollution Prevention for Construction Sites since 2013.
-24 Pets, Livestock, and Wildlife Imp plementatio n Strategies 4.0 Feral hog management High NCTCOG and the Stormwater Technical Subcommittee will continue to engage interested stakeholders with the potential of establishing a regional feral hog forum to discuss management and coordination.
-27 4.1 Ordinance evaluation for livestock waste management, stocking rates, and related measures Low • 2 TMDL communities reported having a permitting process and/or ordinance in place for livestock to be approved within the city limits.
-27 4.2 Pet waste control measures Medium • 7 TMDL area entities have reported to engage residents through the Doo the Right Thing campaign, aimed to educate the public on health and water quality impacts associated with the improper disposal of pet waste.
-28 4.3 Avian management plan High Examples of education and outreach strategies for avian management have been added to the BMP library.
-28 4.4 Model ordinance development Low • The Stormwater Technical Subcommittee identified developing ordinances as an undesirable route to addressing pets, livestock, and wildlife challenges.
+Planning and Development Imp lementation n Strategies 3.0 Adoption of green infrastructure and low impact development standards by municipalities High NCTCOG held a Green Infrastructure/Low Impact Development for Improving Water Quality in North Texas workshop during summer 2016.
+24 3.1 Recognition program participation Low • The integrated Stormwater Management (iSWMTM) program has expanded into a three-tier certification program.
+24 3.2 Construction sites Medium NCTCOG Regional Training Center has trained over 400 entity staff on Stormwater Pollution Prevention for Construction Sites since 2013.
+25 Pets, Livestock, and Wildlife Im olementatio on Strategies 4.0 Feral hog management Low NCTCOG and the Stormwater Technical Subcommittee will continue to engage interested stakeholders with the potential of establishing a regional feral hog forum to discuss management and coordination.
+28 4.1 Ordinance evaluation for livestock waste management, stocking rates, and related measures Low 2 TMDL communities reported having a permitting process and/or ordinance in place for livestock to be approved within the city limits.
+28 4.2 Pet waste control measures Medium 7 TMDL area entities have reported to engage residents through the Doo the Right Thing campaign, aimed to educate the public on health and water quality impacts associated with the improper disposal of pet waste.
+29 4.3 Avian management plan Low Examples of education and outreach strategies for avian management have been added to the BMP library.
+29 4.4 Model ordinance development Low The Stormwater Technical Subcommittee identified developing ordinances as an undesirable route to addressing pets, livestock, and wildlife challenges.
 The subcommittee and NCTCOG will continue to engage in education and outreach efforts.
-29 4.5 Pet waste collection stations and BMPs at parks Medium 6 TMDL area entities reporting having pet waste stations at municipal parks within jurisdictional boundaries.
-29 4.6 Distribution of pet waste education materials Medium • The Stormwater Technical Subcommittee will continue to work with the RSWMP Public Education Task Force to support the Doo the Right Thing campaign.
-30 Onsite Sewage Facilities (OSSFs) Implement ation Strategies 5.0 Funding for failing OSSFs Medium • Funding opportunities are available at www.nctcog.org/TMDL .
-33 5.1 Aerobic treatment unit maintenance Medium • The Wastewater Technical Subcommittee will work on the development of aerobic treatment unit outreach and education materials for homeowners, real estate agents, and inspectors in conjunction with efforts supporting strategy 5.2.
+30 4.5 Pet waste collection stations and BMPs at parks High 6 TMDL area entities reporting having pet waste stations at municipal parks within jurisdictional boundaries.
+30 4.6 Distribution of pet waste education materials Low The Stormwater Technical Subcommittee will continue to work with the RSWMP Public Education Task Force to support the Doo the Right Thing campaign.
+31 Onsite Sewage Facilities (OSSFs ) Implement tation Strategies 5.0 Funding for failing OSSFs Medium • Funding opportunities are available at www.nctcog.org/TMDL .
+33 5.1 Aerobic treatment unit maintenance Low The Wastewater Technical Subcommittee will work on the development of aerobic treatment unit outreach and education materials for homeowners, real estate agents, and inspectors in conjunction with efforts supporting strategy 5.2.
 33